-Goal #6: Professional Identity and Development.
-Produce graduates whose professional identity is that of a counseling psychologist and who have begun to develop knowledge and skills in one or more special proficiency area(s) that complement their core identity as counseling psychologists and that facilitate their entry and subsequent careers as academic or professional psychologists.
-Given that our program operates within a college of education, we espouse an educationally based model of continuing education and professional development.
-To meet this goal, we expect our students to do the following:
+Goal #4: Professional Identity and Development.
+Produce graduates whose professional identity is that of a counseling psychologist and who have begun to develop knowledge and skills in one or more proficiency areas that facilitate entry and subsequent careers in academic or professional psychology.

+Objective 4A: Graduates of the program will engage in a process of continuing education that contributes to personal and professional development.